-Learn how to run a WordPress installation in Docker containers, both manually and using Docker Compose.
-WordPress developers will find it useful to deploy WordPress in Docker containers.
-Docker allows you to test on multiple WordPress configurations, and launch a fresh WordPress installation with a few simple commands.
+Learn how to run a WordPress installation in Docker containers, both manually and with Docker Compose.
+WordPress developers will find it useful to run WordPress in Docker containers.
+Docker makes it easy to test multiple WordPress configurations and start a new WordPress installation with just a few simple commands.

 Managed WordPress Hosting